 Recipe yields 18-20 cookies.
 They can be stored at room temperature or frozen.

 I personally think Samoas look extra fancy without their centers cut out!
 Hope you enjoy these!

 Please Note : Due to the fact that this is a shortbread cookie crust- it is on the crumbly side.
 I found that it was a little bit difficult to cut out each cookie and then also cut out the inner circle.
 That was- until I tried using my awesome donut cutter!.
 This tool cost me maybe $9 at a local cooking store in my area- it made the cutting-out process a dream.
-Here is the link to my donut cutter on amazon– on that site its only $7.
 If you don’t want to bother sourcing this tool or something similar- you can just cut the cookies into circles (or another fun shape) They will still turn out really gorgeous!